 Students come from large metropolitan areas, suburbs, small towns and rural communities.
 Sixty-one percent are white; 14 percent are African American; 6 percent are Hispanic; and 2 percent are Asian/Pacific Islanders or American Indians.
 The college enrolls students from every state in the U.S. and from 50 other countries.
 Nonresidents of New York state, representing one in six of our undergraduate students, generally enroll through SUNY Empire Online.

 About half of the college’s students study through one of the college’s 35 locations across New York state, where they receive personal, one-to-one attention and guidance from faculty mentors.
 In addition, approximately 40 percent of the college’s undergraduate students, state residents and nonresidents enroll through SUNY Empire Online.
-Another 19 percent enroll through other centers and programs, such as the college’s Harry Van Arsdale Jr. Center for Labor Studies or the Center for International Programs.
+Another 19 percent enroll through other centers and programs, such as the college’s Harry Van Arsdale Jr. Center for Labor Studies or the Center for International Education.